shcaba/Vermilion-rockfish-OR-WA-2021-assessment/WA/write_up/_main.knit.md

 ## Management Performance{-}

-Exploitation on vermilion rockfish increased starting around 1960 and reached a high in the early 1990s.
-Since that time, catch has mostly fluctuated between 5-10 mt, with some values above 10 mt, particularly in the last 4 years.
-The last ten years of the vermilion component acceptable biological catch (ABC) and annual catch limit (ACL) (which are equivalent) of the Minor Shelf Rockfish North Complex has been set below the overfishing limit (OFL) (Table \ref{tab:ofl-es}), all of which have been exceeded in the most recent 4 years.
+Exploitation on vermilion rockfish increased starting around the mid-1980s and reached a high in the early 1990s.
+Since that time, catch has mostly fluctuated between 500-500 fish a year, with a peak <1200 fish in 2019.
+The last ten years of the vermilion component acceptable biological catch (ABC) and annual catch limit (ACL) (which are equivalent) of the Minor Shelf Rockfish North Complex are by definition set below the overfishing limit (OFL) (Table \ref{tab:ofl-es}).
+The Washington contribution to the component ACL has not exceeded the colletitve vermilion rockfish component ACL for this complex, and is a very minor portion of the overall coastwide take.

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont